pwr-Solaar/Solaar/docs/installation.md

 that other users or even the system depend on.
 If you want to install solaar to /usr/local run `sudo bash -c 'umask 022 ; pip install .'` in the solaar directory.
 (The umask is needed so that the created files and directories can be read and executed by everyone.)
-This will also install the udev rule and the Solaar autostart desktop file.
 Then solaar can be run as /usr/local/bin/solaar.
+This will not install the udev rule.

 [pip]: https://en.wikipedia.org/wiki/Pip_(package_manager)

 ## Running Solaar at Startup

-Solaar is run automatically at user login via the desktop file `/etc/xdg/autostart/solaar.desktop`.
+Distributions can cause Solaar can be run automatically at user login by installing a desktop file at `/etc/xdg/autostart/solaar.desktop`.

-If you install Solaar yourself you may need to create or modify this file.
+If you install Solaar yourself you may need to create or modify this file or install a startup file under your home directory.

 ## Using PyPI

 As an alternative to downloading and installing you can install the most recent release (but not the current github version) of Solaar from PyPI.
-Just run `pip install --user solaar` or `sudo pip install solaar`.
+Just run `pip install --user solaar`.
-The `--user` flag will not install the Solaar udev rule or the Solaar autostart file.
+This will not install the Solaar udev rule, which you will need to copy from `~/.local/share/solaar/udev-rules.d/42-logitech-unify-permissions.rules` to `/etc/udev/rules.d`.